StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

   `info -f grub -n 'Simple configuration'`

-  `man 7 bootparam` -> It shows the kernel boot parameter
+  `man 7 bootparam` -> It shows the kernel boot parameter.

+  - Grub useraccount are different than the Linux accounts!

 * When changes were made to /etc/default/grub they must be inserted in configuration file used directly by Grub2 which is **/boot/grub2/grub.cfg**.
 To do this execute: